UniExeterRSE/intro-version-control/_episodes/15_collaborating_with_branches.md

-Since his `main` branch is fully up to date with the remote version, Joe goes ahead and performs the merge of his feature branch into `main` on GitHub, by completing the Pull Request.
+Since his `main` branch is fully up to date with the remote version, Joe goes ahead and performs the merge of his feature branch into `main` on GitHub, by completing the pull request.
 He then updates his local `main` branch with the merged changes:

 ```